EnzoBnl/enzobnl/OOP.md

 Direct access to a field `member` within a class must be avoided and you must prefer access it via getter/setter or other sort of private wrapping method `accessMember()`.
 This way if you further decide to replace the fields `member` by a method `member()`, the code changes implied by this change will only affect `accessMember()`.
 #### Composition over inheritance
-*"Inheritance is not for code reuse, inheritance is not for sharing behavior"*: Whenever you would have factorized some behavior with inheritance, if you can replace the **IS-A** relation by a **WITH-A** relation, you must use composition instead of inheritance.
+*"Inheritance is not for code reuse, inheritance is not for sharing behavior"*

+Whenever you would have factorized some behavior with inheritance, if you can replace the **IS-A** relation by a **WITH-A** relation, you must use composition instead of inheritance.

 *Help: Decorator Pattern, Bridge Pattern, Dependency Injection*.